 If Thanksgiving includes traveling, look up meetings where you will be

 Though 12-step meetings are not for everyone, it can be a comfort to know where a meeting will be held should you end up feeling like you need one.
 Unfamiliar places can be stressful, and having a plan ahead of time can help limit such stress.
 Simply Googling “Find a 12-step meeting in _______” will usually turn up some solid results.
+Attending a meeting can be a great way to take some time for yourself and to take a break.

 Have a plan for dealing with cravings

-Keep inspiration at the tip of your fingers
+Keep inspiration at fingertips

 One of my favorite ways to remind myself why I am sober is to visit my Pinterest board called “recovery.”
 This is where I have saved many quotes that remind me of the consequences I faced in active addiction, why I am on this journey, and why I need to keep going.
 I find that just reading these words alone calms me most of the time.
 If you find comfort in a book, like the AA big book, highlight and mark it up and bring it along to Thanksgiving.